 |Click here for Pricing FAQs »|

-- Student registrations: Attendees must provide proof of full time student status at the time of booking to qualify for student registration rate (valid student ID card or authorised letter of enrollment).
+- Student registrations: Attendees must provide proof of full time student status at the time of booking to qualify for student registration rate (valid student ID card or authorised letter of enrolment).

 - Additional discounts are available for multiple registrations.

 - Cost includes course materials, lunch and refreshments.

 The number of delegates is restricted.
 Please register early to guarantee your place.